Boniyar

 A major tourist attraction is Lower Jhelum hydropower project at Chalah Boniyar, having a capacity of generating 105 MW.
 Lachipora wildlife sanctuary has been established for conserving markhoor and other vulnerable animals.
 Wildlife sanctuary Limber and Kazinag wildlife sanctuary are also a part of tehsil Boniyar.
 These wildlife sanctuaries are famous for rare species of plants and animals present here.

-The bank of the dam of Lower Jehlum Hydropower plant has become a tourist destination; Nowshera at the opposite side of river Jhelum has amazing viewpoints.
+The bank of the dam of Lower Jehlum Hydropower plant has become a tourist destination.

-There is a diversity of people living in tehsil Boniyar of the Baramulla district, with most of the people speaking Pahari.
-About 50-70 % people of tehsil Boniyar speak Pahari, with a large number of Pahari speakers.
-The remainder mainly speak Kashmiri, Gujri, and Urdu.
+There is a diversity of people living in Boniyar tehsil, with most of the people speaking Pahari.
+About 50–70 % people of tehsil Boniyar speak Pahari, with a large number of Pahari speakers.
+The remainder mainly speak Kashmiri, Gujri and Urdu.

 It is a Muslim-dominated region with about 60% belonging to the Sunni Muslim community and 38% to the Shia Muslim community.

 Other religions comprise the minority, with about 1% Hindus and 1% Sikhs.

 Noorkhah, a village of Boniyar tehsil, has significant mineral resources such as gypsum, limestone and ochre, with gypsum currently being extracted.

-However, this has also led to ill effects to the residents such as deforestation, soil erosion, and landslides.
+However, this has also led to ill effects to the residents such as deforestation, soil erosion and landslides.